Wildlife of Libya: Flora

-The last two plant species listed above are of endemic genera.
+The last two plant genera listed above are endemic.

 Fauna

 Mammals

 Along the coast, the Mediterranean monk seal is a well known species.
-It has been listed in the IUCN Red List as Critically Endangered in Libya.
-In the Jbel Acacus region, from the rock art work of animal forms seen in the far southwest of the country, it is inferred that African elephants, giraffes and rhinos inhabited the area in the past during the Ice age when the land was fertile.
-As of now, very few animals live in the area, like the striped hyenas (Hyaena hyaena), fennec fox, gazelles, African wildcats and golden wolves.
+It has been listed in the IUCN Red List as critically endangered in Libya.
+In the Jbel Acacus region, from the rock art work of animal forms seen in the far southwest of the country, it is inferred that African elephants, giraffes and rhinos inhabited the area in the past during the ice age when the land was fertile.
+Now, very few animals, like the striped hyenas (Hyaena hyaena), fennec fox, gazelles, African wildcats and golden wolves live in the area.
 The cheetah is now extinct from the area.
 Reptiles and rodents are common in the sands of the desert.
 Red shrimp are reported from the Ubari Lakes in the Fezan area.
 The faunal species recorded include Canis anthus, Vulpes vulpes, Genetta genetta, Felis libyca, Hystrix cristata, Delphinus delphis and Tursiops truncatus.

-Mammals and reptiles found in Libya which are on the Red List of IUCN, are: Grobben's gerbil, the Alexandrian shrew and the orangetail lizard (Philochortus zolii).
+Mammals and reptiles found in Libya which are on the IUCN Red List are: Grobben's gerbil, the Alexandrian shrew and the orangetail lizard (Philochortus zolii).

 Apart from the above, the mammal species identified in the reference book Mammal Species of the World are: